PacktPublishing/jOOQ-Masterclass/db/README.md

 # Good to know before running the code

 The database schema (`classicmodels`) is available for four dialects: MySQL, PostgreSQL, SQL Server, and Oracle.
 Depending on dialect, the corresponding schema may contain things (e.g., data types) that are specific to that dialect.
 Most of the applications (80%+) are available for all these dialects, and they may differ from each other depending on dialect particularities.
 Also, most applications uses the schema from the `db/migration/dev` folder, but some applications (detailed in the book) may use a smaller (reduced) version of this schema available in separate folders.
+While all applications are available for Maven, most of all are available for Gradle as well.

 ## The database schema ER Diagram (generated for MySQL via DBeaver)
 ![](https://github.com/PacktPublishing/Up-and-Running-with-jOOQ/blob/master/db/ER%20Diagram.png)